baldurk/renderdoc/docs/window/capture_attach.rst

 .. caution::
   The process **must not** have invoked or initialised the API to be used, as this will be too late for RenderDoc to hook and capture it.
 At best RenderDoc will not capture, at worst it may cause crashes or undefined behaviour.
 Only inject to processes you can guarantee are early enough in their initialisation that they have not used the graphics API.

-When invoked through ``Inject into Process`` the capture dialog modifies itself to give a list of processes running on the target system.
+When invoked through :guilabel:`File` → :guilabel:`Inject into Process` the capture dialog modifies itself to give a list of processes running on the target system.

-A list of processes is fetched once when the dialog is opened, but this can be refreshed by clicking on the refresh button below the list.
-Select the process you would like to inject into and click Inject.
+A list of processes is fetched once when the dialog is opened, but this can be refreshed by clicking on the :guilabel:`Refresh` button below the list.
+Select the process you would like to inject into and click :guilabel:`Inject`.

 .. figure:: ../imgs/Screenshots/Injecting.png